HazyResearch/lolcats/README.md

 ## Sample commands

 For any of these commands, you may need to provide a Hugging Face token to download model checkpoints.
-Simply add the `--huggingface_token <your-token-here>` argument to any script below.

 ### Linearizing 7B+ models